tensorpack/tensorpack/examples/A3C-Gym/README.md

-### Code and models for my Gym submissions on Atari games
+### Code and models for Atari games in gym

 Implemented A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).

+Results of the same code trained on 47 different Atari games were uploaded on OpenAI Gym.
+You can see them in [my gym page](https://gym.openai.com/users/ppwwyyxx).
+Most of them are the best reproducible results on gym.

 ### To train on an Atari game: